Size and fit

-The Reebok Bolton is available in men's sizes that range from 7 to 15.
+The Reebok Bolton is a unisex offered in men's sizes.
 Women can get their fit by going down one and a half sizes down from men’s.
 The sneaker’s low-cut profile gives the ankles better freedom of movement and faster transitions.

 The comeback of the Reebok Bolton shoes is no doubt another perfect throwback to the good ol’ 1990s, where life, as they say, was simpler and slower.
 That said, this vintage sneaker pairs well with the much quieter lifestyle of the decades past.
 For that laidback, casual 1990s look, grab one of those pair of baggy jeans and loose-fitting hoodies, sweaters, and shirts, then put on the Reebok Bolton.